danwley/danley/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
+Welcome!
 I'm a recent graduate of the Cambridge MEng, currently working as a research assistant under the direction of my supervisors [Dr Adrian Weller](http://mlg.eng.cam.ac.uk/adrian/) and [Umang Bhatt](https://umangsbhatt.github.io/).
 My research has been centered around providing meaningful explanations for uncertainty estimates within deep learning, as part of the broader field of explainable AI.

 Outside of work I'm a regular footballer for the university, and enjoy long distance running or working out as part of my week.